Find USDA Eligible Property in Iowa

 The official Iowa motto is "Our liberties we prize, and our rights we will maintain."
 This motto was adopted in 1847 and is based on a speech given by Iowa Territorial Governor Robert Lucas in 1844.
 In his speech, Governor Lucas proclaimed that Iowa citizens should protect their liberties and rights at all costs.
 The motto serves as a reminder to Iowans of the importance of protecting the freedoms and rights that are so often taken for granted.

-Learn about the birds and the bugs of Iowa!
+Learn about the birds, bugs, flowers, fish and coins of Iowa!

 State Fish: Channel catfish (Ictalurus punctatus)